frenetic-lang/tutorials/OxRepeater/index.md

   Pinging should always succeed ("0% packet loss").
-In addition, if your controller calls `printf` in its packet-in function, you will see the controller receiving all pings.
+In addition, if your controller calls `printf` in its packet-in function, you will see the controller receiving all ping packets.

 Shut down the controller properly with `Ctrl+C` and Mininet with `Ctrl+D`.

-This repeater is functionally correct, but laughably inefficient.

 <blockquote>

-<p><b>Aside:</b>  For the most part, we will be using simple topologies in this tutorial.
+<p><b>Aside:</b> For the most part, we will be using simple topologies
+in this tutorial.
 However, if you ever want to know more information about the topology mininet is currently running, you can type</p>

 <pre>
 mininet> net